Horizontal-org/Tella-website/docs/privacy-policy.md

 ## 8. Your California Privacy Rights {#8-your-california-privacy-rights}

-If you are a California resident, California law may provide you with additional rights regarding our use of your personal information, To learn more about your California privacy rights, visit [https://www.oag.ca.gov/privacy/ccpa](https://www.oag.ca.gov/privacy/ccpa).
+If you are a California resident, California law may provide you with additional rights regarding our use of your personal information.
+To learn more about your California privacy rights, visit [https://www.oag.ca.gov/privacy/ccpa](https://www.oag.ca.gov/privacy/ccpa).

 ## 9. Data Security {#9-data-security}